Is now the right time for your business to raise finance?

 This is the single most important point to consider.
 Every business, founder and shareholder may have different priorities; but understanding each of these aims is key to finding a route to that end goal.
 Some may be focussed on finances, others on changing the world.
 You may be willing to risk it all to become the next Google, or your priority may be to protect shareholder value at all costs.
 Ultimately, understanding your businesses’ risk profile will help you determine if now is the right time for you to raise finance.

-Considering these top tips will have provided you with some direction as to whether a fundraise is right for you, but there are many more factors to consider.
+These top tips will have provided you with some direction as to whether a fundraise is right for you, but there are many more factors to consider.